 she doesn’t want to know you…

-What I noticed is that every single account that liked that article had a cartoon avatar.
+What I noticed was that every single account that liked that article had a cartoon avatar.
 There wasn’t a single real person’s image on any of them.
-Also, none of them were connected with me, including the first person.
-When I checked a few of those accounts I noticed they were following way more people than they had following them.
+Also, none of them were connected to me, including the first person.
+When I checked a few of those accounts, I noticed they were following way more people than they had following them.
 That’s usually a major sign that an account is either fake, or at the least a bit dodgy.

-Although it happens in greater numbers on Twitter and Instagram, there are lots of fake accounts that try to hook up with us on Facebook, Google Plus and even LinkedIn.
-Many times they don’t have an avatar.
+Although it happens in greater numbers on Twitter and Instagram, there are lots of fake accounts that try to hook up with us on Facebook and even LinkedIn.
+Many times they don’t have an avatar, and many that do have actually used software to create a fake avatar (it can be hard to determine whether it’s a real person’s face or not).
 Sometimes you’ll notice the account was recently created.
 Facebook gets sneakier because sometimes it’s the name of someone you’re already connected to, and you wonder if that person killed their account and came back if it’s someone you haven’t connected with in a while.

 I’m not going to denigrate anyone who wants big numbers.
 Even though it’s not always all it seems to be cracked up to me, if it’s legitimate it can look pretty impressive.

-I’m just putting out the warning to watch out for fake accounts, block or report them, and don’t click on links from anyone you don’t know (and sometimes from people you know whose post seems out of character).
+I’m just putting out the warning to watch out for fake accounts no matter which social media platform you’re using, block or report them, and don’t click on links from anyone you don’t know (and sometimes from people you know whose post seems out of character).
 Be wise and be smart; that’s all I’m asking. 🙂